 - Salt.
 Replace cheap table salt with high-quality sea salt.
 I recommend Celtic Sea Salt because it contains chloride and dozens of trace minerals the body needs.
 Sea salts have a better mineral profile than land salts like Himalayan Salt.
 The body needs the chloride to make hydrochloric acid.

 - Stop drinking alcohol.
 Keep alcohol to a minimum if you do drink, and drink only with meals.

-- Ginger: Chew on fresh root or make a tea with fresh or powdered.
-Shown to suppress H. pylori and prevent formation of ulcers.
+- Ginger: Chew on a fresh root or make a tea with fresh or powdered.
+Shown to suppress H. pylori and prevent the formation of ulcers.

 1. Campbell-McBride, Natasha MD.
 Gut and Psychology Syndrome.
 2nd Edition.

 Medinform Publishing, 2010.

 2. Kresser, Chris.
 Acid Reflux/GERD. http://chriskresser.com/heartburn